 On Jan.
 19, the U.S. officially hit its debt ceiling, having spent all of the $31.4 trillion available for expenditures as allocated by the Treasury.
-In the days since, conversations have become heated about how the country will move forward to avoid a total spending freeze and a financial catastrophe.
+In intervening days, heated discussions and public debates have emerged concerning how the country will move forward to avoid a total spending freeze and a financial catastrophe.

 As Manchin told CNN during a recent appearance on the network’s “State of the Union” program, he believes that providing more money for the program in this manner will ensure beneficiaries continue to get payments.
 This new revenue would also ease government overspending on this major line item, thus — at least partially — alleviating the debt ceiling crisis.

 Take Our Poll: Are You Concerned the U.S. Debt Ceiling Issue Will Endanger Social Security?

 Per the Social Security Administration, every American worker and their employer offers 6.2% of their pay towards the program, up to $160,200 in 2023, while self-employed workers pay a more substantial 12.4% of their wages (since no employer co-pays).
 However, if you’re a millionaire, you will have met the $160,200 cap around February of every year, per The Hill.
 When considering the combined Federal Insurance Contribution Act (FICA), which combines Social Security payroll taxes and Medicare payroll taxes, regular employees pay 7.65% and self-employed persons pay 15.3%.